vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day2.md

 **CMD**: Demo how to write the shopping list example in Python

 **SAY**: Here are some other examples of Python lists.

+**SAY**: You can combine the assignment operator and the addition operator together as a shorthand for addition and
+         then assignment.

 **SAY**: We can use lists to help us with the Fizz Buzz game by using them to represent the progress of the game.